aaronlifenghan/aaron-project-hlepor/README.md

 Derek F. Wong, Lidia S. Chao, Yi Lu, Liangye He, Yiming Wang and Jiaji Zhou, in Proceedings of ACL-WMT13 (http://www.statmt.org/wmt13/pdf/WMT53.pdf).

+For better performances, hLEPOR parameter setting on different langauge (or language pair) situations is available at the Table 1 (parameter values via language) of WMT13 paper https://aclanthology.org/W13-2253.pdf The parameters were mannually tuned using validation set of corresponding language.
+For automatic tuning of parameters, we have cushLEPOR now available at https://github.com/poethan/cushLEPOR

 # code updates
 updated codes in the link:
 https://github.com/poethan/LEPOR